- Federal Observers

 |Louisiana||St. Landry Parish||12/5/79 order, effective "until further order of this Court"|

-Section 8 of the Voting Rights Act, provides for the appointment of federal observers within political subdivisions certified by the Attorney General or by order of a federal court pursuant to the Voting Rights Act.
-The monitoring of elections by federal observers is an important aspect of the Voting Section's enforcement efforts.
-In some instances there are concerns about racial discrimination in the voting process; other times monitoring is done to ensure compliance with bilingual election procedures.
-The success of the federal observer program in consistently achieving both of these objectives is possible by the long-term commitment of the United States Office of Personnel Management to recruit, train, and supervise these federal employees, who serve as neutral and impartial observers of election-day procedures, and by cooperation and coordination with state and local election officials.
+After the Shelby County decision, the Division can continue to engage OPM federal observers where there is a court order under Section 3(a) of the Voting Rights Act authorizing their presence.
+The monitoring of elections by federal observers is an important aspect of the Division's voting rights enforcement efforts.
+The success of the federal observer program is made possible by the long-term commitment of OPM to recruit, train, and supervise these federal observers, who serve as neutral and impartial observers of election-day procedures, and by cooperation and coordination with state and local election officials.

 - Contact the Voting Section at:

 - Provide specific and detailed information regarding the need for a federal presence, including: